andreamaurino/dirtify/README.md

 If you already created the configuration file  you can use: python  dirtify.py  and then select your json fil.
 Results are stored in the experiments folder
 For the EPC analysis use python epc_analysis.py datasetname.csv results are stored in the epcResults directory.
 Experiments and results are stored in the database datasetname.csv.db

+for more information or suggestions please send an email to [andrea.maurino@unimib.it](andrea.maurino@unimib.it)